nothinglabs/openmelt2/readme.md

 Open Melt supports a few different throttle configurations - see [melty_config.h](openmelt/melty_config.h) for details.

-In the default BINARY\_THROTTLE mode - the throttle directly relates to what portion of each rotation the motor(s) are (fully) powered for.
+In the default BINARY\_THROTTLE mode - the throttle level determines what portion of each rotation the motor(s) are powered (fully) on for.
 For example - at 50% throttle the motors would be powered for 180 degrees of each rotation.
 At higher throttle settings translation is reduced (with no translation at 100%).

 When no forward or back translation is desired - the portion of the rotation that is powered is constantly cycled 180 degrees (cancelling out any translational drift).